jmedholm/OC4920/README.md

 Some things that you could do:

-Plot the sea surface temperature in the Skagerak/Kattegat seas for a given day in the summer and winter and compare the two.
+Plot the sea surface temperature in the Skagerak/Kattegat seas for a given day in the April and May and compare the two.
 What differences do you observe?
 How do they relate to the physical properties of the Baltic Sea?

-Compute the average temperature, salinity, and current velocity in a given region of the Skagerak/Kattegat seas over a period of several months.
+Compute the average temperature, salinity, and current velocity in a given region of the Skagerak/Kattegat seas over a period.
 How do these variables vary over time?
 Are there any correlations between them?

 Use the salinity data to identify the location of a front in the Skagerak/Kattegat seas between two water masses with different salinity values.
 How does the location of the front vary over time?
 What physical processes might be responsible for its movement?